5 Questions You Should Ask When Choosing a Protocol Analyzer:

 Some of the protocol analyzers need to have a small form factor so that they can be easily deployed on the field.
 Having a small form factor also helps the engineer have more space on the workbench area so that space can be deployed for further complex testing by adding additional equipment.

-Choosing the right Protocol Analyzer is a daunting task and a protocol analyzer is expensive to set of capital equipment added to your organization.
+Choosing the right Protocol Analyzer is a daunting task and a protocol analyzer is an expensive to set of capital equipment added to your organization.
 It’s always recommended to ask for a demo of the unit and work with the application engineer before finalizing the protocol analyzer